Los Angeles Rams vs. Detroit Lions NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Rams stats and trends

-- Los Angeles has four wins against the spread in six games this season.
+- Los Angeles has eclipsed the over/under in 66.7% of its opportunities this year (four times in six games with a set point total).

-- Los Angeles' games this year have hit the over four times in six opportunities (66.7%).

-- Los Angeles is 3-0 against the spread and 3-0 overall this season when the team records more than 28.7 points.
+- When Los Angeles records more than 28.7 points, it is 3-0 against the spread and 3-0 overall.

-- In games that Los Angeles picks up more than 384.5 yards, the team is 3-1 against the spread and 3-1 overall.
+- Los Angeles is 3-1 against the spread and 3-1 overall when the team picks up more than 384.5 yards.

-- The Rams have seven turnovers this season, equal to the number of takeaways for the Lions.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Lions.